 Show less

-Northern Gas Networks to carry out essential upgrade work to maintain a safe and reliable gas supply in Thirsk
+Northern Gas Networks to carry out road resurfacing work in Garforth

 Read

-Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential work in Thirsk to replace ageing metal pipework with new, more durable plastic pipes.
+Northern Gas Networks (NGN), the gas distributor for the North of England, is to carry out essential road resurfacing work in Garforth now they have replaced the ageing metal pipework with new, more durable plastic pipes.

-The project, which is expected to last around 8 weeks, has been planned in collaboration with North Yorkshire Council.
-So that engineers can carry out the work safely and efficiently, and to protect members of the public, some traffic management measures will be put in place.
+The project, which is expected to last for around a week, has been planned in collaboration with Leeds City Council, and timed to coincide with the school holidays to minimise disruption.
+So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures will be put in place.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.